hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 For user-facing authentication - allowing users to access the various web UIs hosted on your SV node, your OIDC provider must support the `OAuth 2.0 Authorization Code Grant <https://datatracker.ietf.org/doc/html/rfc6749#section-4.1>`_ flow and allow you to obtain client identifiers for the web UIs your SV node will be hosting.
-Currently, these are the SV web UI, the Wallet web UI and the Directory web UI.
+Currently, these are the SV web UI, the Wallet web UI and the CNS web UI.
 You might be required to whitelist a range of URLs on your OIDC provider, such as "Allowed Callback URLs", "Allowed Logout URLs", "Allowed Web Origins", and "Allowed Origins (CORS)".
-If you are using the ingress configuration of this runbook, the correct URLs to configure here are ``https://sv.sv.svc.YOUR_HOSTNAME`` (for the SV web UI) , ``https://wallet.sv.svc.YOUR_HOSTNAME`` (for the Wallet web UI) and ``https://directory.sv.svc.YOUR_HOSTNAME`` (for the Directory web UI).
+If you are using the ingress configuration of this runbook, the correct URLs to configure here are ``https://sv.sv.svc.YOUR_HOSTNAME`` (for the SV web UI) , ``https://wallet.sv.svc.YOUR_HOSTNAME`` (for the Wallet web UI) and ``https://cns.sv.svc.YOUR_HOSTNAME`` (for the CNS web UI).
 An identifier that is unique to the user must be set via the `sub` field of the issued JWT.
 On some occasions, this identifier will be used as a user name for that user on your SV node's Canton participant.
 In :ref:`helm-sv-install`, you will be required to configure a user identifier as the ``validatorWalletUser`` -